gita/Bhagavad-Gita-AI/README.md

 ## License

-GitaGPT is open source and licensed under the MIT License.
+Bhagavad Gita AI is open source and licensed under the MIT License.